What is the In Ministry Year?

-Students will take courses on subjects like pastoral care, preaching, mission, leadership, and Anglicanism.
+Students will take courses on subjects like pastoral care, preaching, mission, leadership, and denomination-specific studies.
 These courses are structured to enable students to reflect on their placement and further their preparation for ministry.
-All these courses (except Anglicanism) are taught ecumenically by faculty of the Montreal School of Theology.
+All these courses (except denominational courses) are taught ecumenically by faculty of the Montreal School of Theology.

 There are four ways into the In Ministry Year